Alloy Artifacts

 The company's history notes the 1969 construction of a factory in Niigata to increase forging capacity, but we think this was probably an expansion of the existing Shinbo facility.

-In 1973 the company received JIS certification for class B4632 (box-end wrenches), but we don't have a JIS record for this.
+In 1973 the company received JIS certificate 373112 for class B4632 (box-end wrenches), but we don't have a JIS record for this.
+A later record for this certification can be seen in the 1982 JIS Summary for Class B4632.

 New President